-After the schedule is completed and the amount to be invested is determined, it is reviewed by the cash management and debt service supervisor for approval.
+After the schedule is completed and the amount to be invested is determined, it is reviewed by the manager - cash management and debt service for approval.
 After approval is given, an investment is made in one or more of the authorized investment types as stated in this policy.
-The County's funds are invested in securities through a competitive bid process involving approved securities broker/dealers, whereby the investment analyst, for audit trail purposes, prepares and sends a bid sheet specifying the type and maturity of security to be purchased or sold to the approved broker/dealers for bids.
-A confirmation sheet is printed for each bid request faxed to broker/dealer as backup that the broker/dealer(s) were sent a bid request.
+The County requires competitive bidding for all individual security purchases except those transactions with MMMFs, LGIPs, treasuries purchased through Treasury Direct Accounts, and government securities purchased at issue through an approved broker/dealer at auction price.
+The investment analyst, for audit trail purposes, prepares and sends a bid sheet specifying the type and maturity of security to be purchased or sold to the approved broker/dealers for bids.
+A confirmation sheet is created for each bid request emailed to broker/dealer as backup that the broker/dealer(s) were sent a bid request.
 Three bids are solicited.
 Broker/dealers are selected on a rotational basis if the County has more than three approved broker/dealers, so that all broker/dealers are given a fair chance to bid.
 Broker/dealer(s) are required to return the investment bids by a specified time deadline by either E-Mail or facsimile and all bids must be in writing.
-After their bids are received, the investment analyst evaluates the bids on the bid analysis worksheet.
+After bids are received, the investment analyst evaluates the bids on the bid analysis worksheet.
 The bids are ranked from the highest rate of return to lowest.
 The investment analyst then calls the broker/dealer with the highest rate of return to purchase the securities.
 In the event that the highest broker/dealer is unable to provide the securities, the investment analyst will proceed to the broker/dealer with the second highest rate of return.
-If the two highest broker/dealers are unable to provide

-The securities then it will be re-bid on the next business day.
+If the two highest broker/dealers are unable to provide the securities then it will be re-bid on the next business day.
 The same procedure applies to the sale of securities in case of an urgent need of funds.
 Due to time limitations imposed by the market in purchasing governmental securities, the county auditor generally reviews and approves this worksheet after authorized personnel as designated in this policy have purchased the instruments.
 Bids that do not meet the County's time deadline will not be considered.

 After all decisions have been made to purchase securities, the investment analyst prepares a wire transfer form that details the specifications of the security investment.
 Authorized signatures from the county auditor's office and the treasury division are required to purchase securities and complete the wire transaction.
-The wire transfer form is then facsimiled to our depository bank or safekeeping bank for further wire transfer credit to the winning broker/dealer.
+The wire transfer form is then emailed or facsimiled to our depository bank or safekeeping bank for further wire transfer credit to the winning broker/dealer.
 All securities transactions are settled on a "delivery versus payment" basis, that is, County funds are not released until the County's depository bank has received the securities purchased.
 Three or more bids are also taken if and when a decision is made to sell securities.
 Securities are sold in order to meet funding requirements.
 Securities are normally purchased on a "next day settlement" basis and sold on a "same day basis".